 PERMACULTURE SCHOOL GARDENS

+A recent link to Africa Direct has seen the potential of small build projects happening at the MSPC Schools.
+Looking which schools are most in need there is the potential for classroom blocks, compost toilets or other essential building to be built.
+The first build will happen in June when a builder will come to Nkhata Bay, complete a small build and assess schools for future collaboration.
 Expanding to do other alternative technologies like the rainwater harvester and solar cookers, we hope to increase community awareness of environmental issues and volunteers could help bring in these relevant skills into the network we are forming here in Nkhata Bay.